 Trevor C. Hunt

-As a rising fourth-year MD student at the Brody School of Medicine at East Carolina University, I seek to help others navigate the complex realms of health and illness via a career in academic urologic surgery.
+I am a fourth-year MD student at the Brody School of Medicine at East Carolina University seeking to help others navigate the complex realms of health and illness via a career in academic urologic surgery.

 Currently, I am completing final coursework while preparing to join the Department of Urology at the University of Rochester Medical Center in June 2021.
 Most recently, I completed a one-year urologic oncology research fellowship at the University of Utah’s Huntsman Cancer Institute prior to beginning my final year at Brody.
-At Huntsman, I am actively working on a variety of projects in both clinical and health services research.
+At Huntsman, I was leading a variety of exciting projects in both clinical and health services research.

 Concurrently, I work with Brody’s Department of Surgery on a project related to racial disparities in surgical patients.
 As a member of Brody’s Research Distinction Track, I also conduct bench research to investigate mitochondrial dysfunction in the bladder in a mouse model.

 Prior to medical school, I completed my undergraduate degree in sociology at Wake Forest University with an emphasis on the social determinants of health.
 These studies and the passion I developed for understanding social forces strongly influence my work and interests to this day.

 Outside of research, I serve on the executive council of the American Physician Scientists Association as the current MD/DO Member-at-Large.
 I am also a staff writer for the Student Doctor Network website, authoring a monthly research column for health sciences students.